 Furthermore, staying up-to-date with the latest Salesforce releases and features can give your business a competitive advantage.
 By being one step ahead of the curve, you can stay on top of industry trends and meet the ever-changing demands of your customers.

-Highlights of the Summer 23 Release, cloud by cloud.
+Highlights of the summer 23 release notes, cloud by cloud.

 The Salesforce Marketing Cloud Pardot Release Notes Summer 23 highlights (click highlighted title) are discussed in more detail.